guacsec/guac/demo/GraphQL.md

 - SLSA attestations for kubernetes
 - Scorecard data for kubernetes repos
 - SPDX SBOMs for kubernetes containers
-- CycloneDX SBOMs for some latest DockerHub images
+- CycloneDX SBOMs for some popular DockerHub images

 ## Running Queries

 The queries for this demo are stored in the `demo/queries.gql` file.
-Running the demo queries can be done graphically by opening the Playground in a web browser, or using the command line.
+Running the demo queries can be done graphically by opening the GraphQL Playground in a web browser, or using the command line.

 The remainder of the demo will have cli commands.
-If you would like to use the Playground instead, use these steps:
+If you would like to use the GraphQL Playground instead, use these steps:

-1. Open the Playground by visiting `http://localhost:8080/` in your web browser.
+1. Open the GraphQL Playground by visiting `http://localhost:8080/` in your web browser.

 1. Open `demo/queries.gql` in a text editor and copy the full contents.